David Wise's Aviation History Website

 The definitive aircraft registers are maintained by official national civil aviation authorities.
 A parallel set of registers with some official status is maintained by an organisation called Bureau Veritas, which is headquartered in Paris and operates in a similar way to the shipping and aircraft information and quality services of Lloyds of London.
 Because of their ready availability, the registers published by BV have generally been used as the basis of European registers published by various enthusiast organisations.

 The official registers and the BV registers are often out of step regarding cancellations.
 This occurs because BV delete aircraft when they have not had their certification renewed for a few years, irrespective of whether they have been cancelled by the national authority.
-This is not a major problem in most countries, but has led to large-scale differences in France, where the DGAC has often been slow in initiating cancellations.
-They eventually make cancellations many years after the aircraft last flew and there have been cases of aircraft still shown as current more than 50 years after they were known to have been destroyed or exported.
+This is not a major problem in most countries, but has led to large-scale differences in France, where historically the DGAC has often been slow in initiating cancellations - they eventually make cancellations many years after the aircraft last flew and there have been cases of aircraft still shown as current more than 50 years after they were known to have been destroyed or exported.
+Though lately they have been having purges to catch up.
 Also the reasons for cancellation given by DGAC are often questionable - there is confusion between "detruit = destroyed" and "reforme = withdrawn from use", also several are listed as re-registered abroad when this has not happened.

 The French information available when these production lists were first compiled, had mainly been based on BV-derived sources.
 More recently the DGAC official registers have been made available on-line.
 In Jan/Feb 2012 a full reconciliation was carried out of the Jodel and Robin lists against the DGAC on-line registers.
 Many discrepancies have been noted, particularly among the D9's and D11's.
 At the same time, a reconciliation was done against the 2009 edition of the excellent Fox Papa book by Jacques Chillon which lists French amateur-built aircraft, and which gave useful extra details such as dates of changes of model and locations of accidents, and the use of F-W test registrations.

 Policy on whether a registration is officially regarded as taken up varies between countries.
 Aircraft registrations are normally reserved some time before being used, sometimes many years before in the case of amateur-builts.
-In many countries (including France), an aircraft is not officially regarded as registered until it has achieved full airworthiness certification.
+In many countries (including France), an aircraft is not officially regarded as registered until it has achieved full airworthiness certification, which would include a test-flying programme.
 Amateur-built aircraft are quite commonly operated on test certification and marked with their reserved registrations, particularly in Germany sometimes for several years, until eventually being fully certificated and added to the main register.

 Also the policy on what constitutes the official registration date varies between countries.
 In some countries, this is the first flight date, either from new or after importation.
 In some (including France) it is the date of issue of full certification.
 In others (including the UK) the registration date quoted is customarily when the registration was reserved.
 Some UK amateur-builts have eventually flown more than 30 years after the registration was allocated.